 Key attractions: Kambala buffalo races, Bekal beach, Bekal Fort, Kodi Cliffs, Chandragiri Fort, Kappil Beach

 The scenic trekking routes, java, lemon, tea, and cardamom farms and misty mountains all come alive in the winter season.
 The resplendent beauty of this hill station in winters makes it one of the places to see in Kerala in December.
 The lovely climate during this time is also perfect for trekking at the Community Hall.
-The breathtaking valley views and the evergreen forests filled with elephants, hill squirrels and bisons make this region a must visit in December.
+The breathtaking valley views and the evergreen forests filled with elephants, hill squirrels and bison make this region a must-visit in December.

 Key attractions: Nelliyampathy Hills, Parambikulam Wildlife Sanctuary, Padagiri, Raja’s Cliff, Palagapandi Estate

 A lovely coastal hamlet, serving as honeymooner’s heaven, Poovar has got it all – sea, lakes, rivers.
-The village is located in Trivandrum, and forms the second last coastal point where Kerala ends.
-A stay on the luxurious resorts in Poovar, or night spent on the traditional houseboats of Kerala – Poovar is the perfect place to enjoy a visit to Kerala in December.
+If you are visiting Kerala for a honeymoon in December, then do not miss this haven.
+The village is located in Trivandrum and forms the second last coastal point where Kerala ends.
+A stay on the luxurious resorts in Poovar, or a night spent on the traditional houseboats of Kerala – Poovar is the perfect place to enjoy a visit to Kerala in December.

 Highlights: A cruise on the lovely Neyyar River is among prime highlights of the village.